qunitjs/qunit/CONTRIBUTING.md

 The API documentation for QUnit lives in the `docs/` directory of this repository.
 For the rest of the QUnit website, see the [qunitjs.com repo](https://github.com/qunitjs/qunitjs.com).

-See [docs/README.md](docs/README.md) for how to preview the API documentation.
+See [docs/README.md](docs/README.md) for how to locally preview the API documentation site.

 ## Commit messages